Select the composition from which to make a movie in the Project panel, and then do one of the following to add the composition to the render queue:

 Compression is essential for reducing the size of movies so that they can be stored, transmitted, and played back effectively.
 Compression is achieved by an encoder; decompression is achieved by a decoder.
 Encoders and decoders are known by the common term codec.
 No single codec or set of settings is best for all situations.
-For example, the best codec for compressing cartoon animation is generally not efficient for compressing live-action video.
+For example, the best codec for compressing cartoon animation is generally not efficient for compressing live-action videos.
 Similarly, the best codec for playback over a slow network connection is generally not the best codec for an intermediate stage in a production workflow.
-For information on planning your work with final output in mind, see Planning your work.
+For information on planning your work with the final output in mind.
+See Planning your work.

 After Effects uses an embedded version of the Adobe Media Encoder to encode most movie formats through the Render Queue panel.
 When you manage render and export operations with the Render Queue panel, the embedded version of the Adobe Media Encoder is called automatically.
 The Adobe Media Encoder appears only in the form of the export settings dialog boxes with which you specify some encoding and output settings.